conjure-cp/conjure-notebook/README.md

 3. In the following Code cells Conjure commands will be available.

-See a vry simple example here: https://github.com/ozgurakgun/notebooks/blob/main/What_number_am_I%3F.ipynb
+See a very simple example here: https://github.com/ozgurakgun/notebooks/blob/main/What_number_am_I%3F.ipynb

 See demo videos made by @ogabek96 on Youtube: https://www.youtube.com/channel/UCqTAq8FiPNV4_xErHgH0rTg